acarafat/tangler/README.md

 # TangleR
 Tanglegram is a representation of co-phylogeny where two phylogenetic trees are linked.
 This package offers simple function to draw beautiful tanglegram.
+This is based on `ggtree`.
+You can annotate and illustrate the first ggtree object (main one), and then use a second ggtree to connect common tips based on any values shared by a defined column in their meta file.

 ## History
 I wrote a tutorial on how to create tanglegram on R in my website, which got some interest among peers: https://arftrhmn.net/how-to-make-cophylogeny/